Demystifying the First Home Savings Account in TurboTax

 Stakeholder alignment

-Clarifying requirements and priroities with stakeholders early on allowed me to focus on the most impactful deliverables.
+Clarifying requirements and priorities with stakeholders early on allowed me to focus on the most impactful deliverables.

 I want to express my gratitude for Intuit's TurboTax design team for the incredible support, trust, and collaboration throughout the FHSA project.
 Your guidance have been invaluable in shaping the direction of this project.
 Thank you for helping me achieve success in my short but memorable role.